 The Cabcharge Card is issued to an employee for their exclusive use and may only be used for taxi services when the employee is travelling as directed on official business (subject to the exceptions noted below).
 Employees have a choice of using a physical Cabcharge card or Digital Fastcard.

 Employees must not use taxi services at Commonwealth expense for private purposes.

-It is an employee’s responsibility (and hence the employee’s own cost) to transport himself or herself to and from work.
+It is an employee’s responsibility (and hence the employee’s own cost) to transport themselves to and from work.
 This responsibility includes travel to and from accommodation and the office when travelling on official business away from the work base.
 Exceptions to this requirement occur where:

 - the trip is approved for personal safety reasons (for example, where the risk to personal safety is significantly increased due to the requirement to work late); or

 - the employee is travelling on official business and scheduled public transport services are not readily available

 - the employee is travelling on official business and is carrying luggage to and/or from the office for the purpose of the trip.